 Riffat Sadiq, M.D.

-Dr. Sadiq earned her medical degree from Fatima Jinnah Medical University in Lahore, India.
+Dr. Sadiq earned her medical degree from Fatima Jinnah Medical University in Lahore, Pakistan.
 She also completed a residency at State University of New York at Buffalo Graduate School of Dental Medicine, and a fellowship through the State University of New York Consortium Geriatrics Fellowship Program.
 She is currently president and chief executive officer of WNY Medical, PC, an independent physician association which she founded in 2002.
 This multi-clinic and multidisciplinary practice focuses on primary care and disease management and prevention.
 Dr. Sadiq leads a team of 35 physician and midlevel providers serving in eight offices throughout Western New York, as well as providing inpatient services at several area hospitals and nursing homes.

 Dr. Sadiq is also the president of Geriatric Associates, LLP, serving as the medical director of acute geriatric service at Erie County Medical Center.
 In addition, Dr. Sadiq is affiliated as volunteer faculty with the State University of New York at Buffalo and is a preceptor with the physician assistant program at Daemen College.
 Dr. Sadiq has been recognized by Business First of Buffalo as one of the top medical professionals in the Buffalo area for her contributions to improving health care in Western New York.
 She has been consulted by TV and print media to render her opinion on health and healthcare issues.